jyhi/PeaZip-l10n-zh-Hans/README.md

 # License

 This translation, as is denoted in PeaZip, is released under GNU Free Document License (GFDL).
-See [LICENSE][LICENSE] file for detail.
+See [LICENSE](LICENSE) file for detail.